jknack/handlebars.java/README.md

   </dependency>
 ```

-#### Development version

-SNAPSHOT versions are NOT synchronized to Central.
-If you want to use a snapshot version you need to add the https://oss.sonatype.org/content/repositories/snapshots/ repository to your pom.xml.

 ### Loading templates
 Templates are loaded using the ```TemplateLoader``` class.
 Handlebars.java provides three implementations of a ```TemplateLoader```:
  * ClassPathTemplateLoader (default)